swiftlang/swift-evolution/README.md

 Stage 1 focuses on the essentials required for source and ABI stability.
-Features that don't fundamentally change the ABI of existing language features or imply and ABI-breaking change to the standard library will not be considered in this stage.
+Features that don't fundamentally change the ABI of existing language features or imply an ABI-breaking change to the standard library will not be considered in this stage.

 Stage 2 will commence once the implementation work on the Stage 1